Retro-Nintendo-Online/Mesen-S-RMO/README.md

 An executable file for the most recent version of Mesen S RNO can be downloaded [here](https://www.nintendonetplay.ml/mesen-s-download.html).

-Alternatively you can build the project from source using the Mesen.sln file.
+Alternatively you can build the project from source using the Mesen-S.sln file.
 We use Visual Studio 2017 To build it using Visual Studio 2017 we use a x64 (64bit) build with it being `Release -> x64 -> UI`

 ### Linux

-An executable file for the most reason version of Mesen RNO **can soon** be downloaded [here](https://www.nintendonetplay.ml/mesen-download.html).
+An executable file for the most reason version of Mesen RNO **can soon** be downloaded [here](https://www.nintendonetplay.ml/mesen-s-download.html).

 Alternatively you can build from source.
 Instructions posted later.